 Here’s the media kit for Michael Mahin and his knew book Muddy: The Story of Blues Legend Muddy Waters (Atheneum).
-Feel free to copy any text or download any images you want to use from below.
+Feel free to copy any text or download any images you want to use.
 You can also download a .PDF version here: MichaelMahin_MediaKit.
 If you need high resolution images, you’ll need to download them below.

 - Buy: IndieBound | Amazon | Barnes&Noble